marvin-hansen/ftx-omx/README.md

 # OMX Order Management & Execution for FTX.com

+## <a name="para0"/> About OMX

-OMX is an open source order management & execution system for FTX crypto exchange.
+OMX is an open source REST API and order management & execution system for FTX crypto exchange.
 It takes an order specification, constructs the order, and sends it to the configured FTX account.
 OMX supports multi-tenant order routing by default that means you can add multiple FTX accounts, and the OMX will route the order to the configured exchange account.
-Notice, OMX only supports FTX exchange, but it does so with an expanded features otherwise unavailable.
+Notice, OMX only supports FTX exchange, but it does so with an expanded features otherwise unavailable in the standard FTX API.

 # Table of Contents